-The following graph depicts typology wise absorption (in units) in Goregaon East micro-market for the cumulative period of 2017 to 2023 (till 1Q23).
-1BHK and 2BHK witnessed the maximum absorption ~ altogether 94% contribution witnessed by these two typologies in Goregaon East during the mentioned period.
-Interestingly, despite of low supply in 3BHK category the absorption in this typology witnessed the high traction ~ 74% of inventory launched during this period is already absorbed, this shows the high demand of 3BHK in Goregaon East.
+The following graph depicts typology wise absorption (in units) in Goregaon East micro-market for the cumulative period of 2017 to Q1 2024.
+1BHK and 2BHK witnessed the maximum absorption altogether 91% contribution witnessed by these two typologies in Goregaon East during the mentioned period.
+Interestingly, despite of low supply in 3BHK category the absorption in this typology witnessed high sales & all inventory launched during this period are already absorbed, this shows the high demand of 3BHK in Goregaon East.